GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Key Vocabulary

-If you ask math teachers about vocabulary, they will often say this is the aspect that students struggle with the most.
+If you ask math teachers about vocabulary, they will often say it is the aspect students struggle with most.
 Unfortunately, it leads to confusion while solving problems because they do not understand the vocabulary in the question.
 Likewise, this is a similar issue in language arts.
-For instance, it is tough to remember all the names of figurative language.
+For instance, it is tough to remember all the names of the figures of speech.
 Also, it can be tough to remember what text skills mean, such as using inferences to figure out something in a story.
 Therefore, one of the most effective ways to teach compare and contrast is actually using the words compare and contrast.
 Ultimately, this means NOT just saying similarities and differences.
 Students actually need time to learn and use the correct terminology, which means the teacher needs to model that.
 Then, as they get older and work more independently, they will understand what to do when directions state to compare and contrast.

 • Visual Compare and Contrast

-Compare and contrast worksheets provide an incredible visual for students!
+Compare-and-contrast worksheets provide an incredible visual aid for students!
 For instance, the Compare and Contrast Graphic Organizers help ensure students have a solid understanding.
 Specifically, students can have a graphic organizer and then have two objects or items.
 For instance, they may have a giraffe and an elephant.
 As an added twist, you can even put a variety of pictures in a bin.
-Students can draw out two for their items!
+Students can draw out two items!

 compare and contrast